 Students are expected to return to school promptly from medical and dental appointments.
-Students should be able to provide verification from the medical professional regarding the appointment.
-Failure to comply will result in a minimum of a half-day or full day illegal absence.
+Students should be able to verify the medical professional regarding the appointment.
+Failure to comply will result in a minimum of a half-day or full-day illegal absence.